garrettduardo123/Final-Project/red.md

   - `flag1.txt`: flag1{b9bbcb33e11b80be759c4e844862482d}

 	![](https://github.com/garrettduardo123/Final-Project/blob/main/Resources/flag1.PNG)

-    - I found this flag later in the engagement, Once I had access to the system I did some digging around and was able to find it inside of the service.html file
+      - I found this flag later in the engagement, but once I had access to the system I did some digging around and was able to find it inside of the service.html file
       - I exploited Michael's weak password and used it to gain ssh access to the system
       - Once I had access I ran